• Skip to main content

 JUMP TO RECIPE PIN SHARE

-This ultra creamy vegan jackfruit curry is packed with flavors and can be done under 30 minutes.
+This ultra-creamy vegan jackfruit curry is packed with flavors and can be done in under 30 minutes.
 Great weeknight dinner and healthy too, serve with rice or bread for a satisfying comfort food plant-based meal.

 Overhead view on a bowl filled with brown rice and topped with a vegan jackfruit curry filled with snap peas and red pepper.

 We absolutely LOVE curries.
 We must be making some sort of curry-ish recipe at least once a week, even in the summer.
-Our kids love them too and I always try to change up the ingredients to make our curries more interesting.
-This time, I used jackfruit and wow, it works so great!
+Our kids love them too and I always try to change up the ingredients to make our vegan curries more interesting.
+This time, I used canned jackfruit to make a jackfruit curry recipe and wow, it works so great!

 Jackfruit is soft, but also has such a fun and unique consistency, which is so amazing soaking into the rich and creamy coconut-y curry broth.
 It has a nice tang from the jackfruit brine and the lime juice, which balances out SO well with the hint of sweetness from the coconut milk and maple syrup.